Nexela/CircuitAlerter/README.md

 * Map Marker: Make a marker on the world map.
 * Sound: Play a sound on this alert. -- Not implemented yet

+#####Color Picker Support:
+Easily select the color of your alert by adding the [Color Picker](https://mods.factorio.com/mods/Mooncat/color-picker) mod by [Mooncat](https://mods.factorio.com/mods/Mooncat), Currently this is the only way to change colors because I forgot to add it in an alternative way:)

 ---
 ####Circuit Poles:
 Circuit Poles are electric poles with no supply area, and default to connecting red circuit wires.